Garmin Respiration Rate | the5krunner

 What the Number Actually Means

-A healthy adult at rest breathes between 12 and 20 times per minute.
-During sleep, a well-recovered athlete will typically sit at the lower end of that range or below it.
-An elevated resting or sleeping respiration rate — particularly one that trends upward over several nights — often signals incomplete recovery, accumulating fatigue, or the early stages of illness.
+A healthy adult at rest breathes between 12 and 20 times per minute; fit endurance athletes typically sit at the lower end of this range during sleep.
+A rate that trends upward over several nights often signals incomplete recovery, accumulating fatigue, or the early stages of illness before other symptoms appear.
+During exercise, rate rises with intensity, but Garmin does not currently derive a discrete training metric from it — the data is recorded and visible in the activity file.

 Interpretation